 How much does it cost to run a sewage treatment plant?

-The energy running cost of a 6-person Klargester BioDisc BA at 682.55 kWh/year, with a UK average kWh unit price of £0.14, means this treatment plant would cost £96 per year to operate.
+The energy running cost of a 6-person Klargester BioDisc BA at 682.55 kWh/year, with a UK average kWh unit price of £0.14, means this treatment plant would cost £96 per year to operate (at the time of writing this in 2020, at least).
 You must also consider servicing, regular desludging and maintenance costs.

 The first rule of sewage treatment plant club is, well, no one really wants to talk about sewage treatment plant club.
 But the second rule of sewage treatment plant club is all about power.